Can Kegels Help With Male Urinary Incontinence?

 If you suffer from urinary incontinence (bladder leaking), you may feel like your bladder controls your life.
-Fortunately, something as simple as practicing Kegels every day can help you regain bladder control and strengthen your pelvic muscles.
+Fortunately, something as simple as practicing Kegels for male urinary incontinence every day can help you regain bladder control and strengthen your pelvic muscles.

 In fact, pelvic floor exercises like Kegels have shown to reduce urinary leaking within 2 to 4 months and may even eliminate them completely within a year!
 Kegels are really easy to do and since no one can tell when you’re performing them, you can do them anywhere, any time.

 How to Do Kegels When You Have Male Incontinence

 Here is how you can start incorporating Kegels in your daily routine to improve your bladder health: